web3-authn/tatchi/docs/vrf-refactor-implementation-plan.md

 ## 6. Interim Constraints and Backwards Compatibility

-- **Dual mode for a period:**
-  - Allow both:
+In this implementation, we assume a full switch to the new VRF‑centric architecture:

-    - Legacy signer‑worker SecureConfirm path (for stability and rollback).
+- The legacy signer‑worker SecureConfirm path is removed rather than kept in parallel.
-    - New VRF‑driven path (behind a feature flag or configuration).

-- **Feature flagging:**
-  - Introduce an internal flag (e.g. `enableVrfKwrapRefactor`) in configuration:
-    - When `false`: use existing signer‑worker SecureConfirm path.
-    - When `true`: route signing flows through VRF‑driven confirm + `Kwrap` session.
+- No feature flags are required for routing; all signing flows use the VRF‑driven confirm + `Kwrap` session.

-- **No changes to wallet iframe public API initially:**
-  - External integrators should continue to use the same SDK surface (`signTransactionsWithActions`, etc.).
-  - The refactor should be internal to the wallet iframe + workers.
+- The public SDK surface (`signTransactionsWithActions`, etc.) remains stable; changes are internal to the wallet iframe + workers.

 ---